Edit report settings

 Exclude partial Intervals

-When looking at a report, the most current interval is almost always incomplete.
+When viewing a report, the current interval is almost always incomplete.
 For example, if the report is Daily then the current day will be collecting billing data throughout the day.

-To remove incomplete time interval from the report (e.g., to exclude data of the current day for daily intervals, current week for monthly intervals), select the Exclude partial Intervals checkbox.
+To remove incomplete time interval from the report (to exclude data of the current day for daily intervals, current week for monthly intervals, etc.), select Exclude partial Intervals.

-This option is convenient when performing comparative reports, for example, Month over Month analysis, or Week over Week analysis.
-It can also improve the accuracy of the heatmap views by removing outliers, as partial intervals tend to skew trends by representing incomplete periods.
+This option is convenient when viewing comparative reports, for example, Month over Month analysis, or Week over Week analysis.
+It can also improve the accuracy of heatmap views by removing outliers, as partial intervals tend to skew trends by representing incomplete periods.

 Exclude selection: To exclude a selection of values.

-Dimensions with filters are shown with a filter icon.
+Dimensions with filters are displayed with a filter icon.
 Select Report configuration from the three dots menu (⋮) in the report title bar to view the details.

 When performing analysis, you can filter the results in your report based on metrics and/or ranks to only show values below or above certain thresholds.

 Limit by value

-The Limit by value option allows you to filter data based on metrics.
+The Limit by value option allows you to filter data based on metric values.

 Select the metric to filter, the operator, and the value.